**Amended by DBM Board on 10/28/25

 B. All parties involved will separately state their case to the Tournament Committee in person.

-C. The Tournament Committee will discuss then vote on the appeal.
+C. The Tournament Committee will discuss the vote on the appeal.
 The Tournament Director will only vote in the case of a tie.
 The decision of the Tournament Committee is final.

 DBM encourages the use of patches, logos, and other signage to promote sponsors and supporters.

-None of the above rules shall prohibit a properly designated tournament official from approaching or boarding any competitors boat at any time during the pre-fish or competition days.
+None of the above rules should prohibit a properly designated tournament official from approaching or boarding any competitor's boat at any time during the pre-fish or competition days.

 Read and understand all Tournament Rules and Regulations prior to entering.

 Tournaments are a draw format.
-The draw will occur at the club meeting prior to the event.
-Each boater's and non-boater's name is put in separate hats and drawn as "partners".
+The draw will be at the club meeting prior to the event, when possible, otherwise it will be a zoom call draw.
+Each boater's and non-boater's name are put in separate hats and drawn as "partners".
 If a boater or non-boater is drawn out for a tournament, they are given priority for the next tournament.
-All efforts will be made to minimize draw outs.
+All efforts will be made to minimize draw-outs.
+Phone.

 For all tournaments, you will travel to and from with the person drawn.
 Travel costs are split between partners.
 This includes truck gas, boat gas, lodging (if required), park fees, etc. and is generally discussed prior to leaving.
 In addition, there is a $20 per day fee paid by the non-boater to the boater to cover boat cost, maintenance, and insurance.
-For 2 day tournaments, you will be paired up with a different boater on the second day but all costs will be reconciled with your travel partner.
+For 2-day tournaments, you will be paired up with a different boater on the second day, but all costs will be reconciled with your travel partner.
+If a non-boater has not settled all money matters from the previous tournament, they will not be eligible to fish the upcoming tournament until those costs have been settled with their previous boater.

 During tournament day, the non-boater is given the opportunity to choose the water fished during one half of the day (Boater chooses which half of the day they want control).
 If the non-boater is operating the tow vehicle or boat at any time, and damage occurs by the non-boater, it is the financial responsibility of the non-boater to resolve.